tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_4.md

 # Commands

-Commands are based on DU types and, when executed, will produce lists of events or error.
+Commands are based on Discriminated Union types and, when executed, will produce lists of events or error.
 The abstract definitions of Command and Undoer (see later) are:

 ```FSharp